sigasi/sigasi_insights/opinion/why-hardware-designers-should-switch-eclipse.md

 Now is the moment to take some time to reevaluate IDEs for hardware design.
 Go download Eclipse, explore the plugins, and experience the power of a state-of-the-art hardware development cockpit.

 What do you use for your hardware design?
 What do you think the future will bring?
-Let us know the comments section.
+Let us know in the comments section.